woocommerce/woocommerce-gateway-stripe/readme.txt

 = 8.4.0 - xxxx-xx-xx =
 * Fix - Hiding BNPL payment methods when the Stripe account country is not supported.
 * Fix - Resolved checkout error with UPE when using test mode customer in live mode or vice versa.
+* Fix - Handle checkbox type required fields correctly on the shortcode checkout when paying with Google Pay/Apple Pay.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).